 In conveying spiritual truths, Bahá’u’lláh’s Teachings tell us, our speech is as ineffective as the cry of animals trying to communicate with the human kingdom.
 We shall understand this more clearly as we explore next the meaning of the symbol: Jesus, the Son of God.

-Chapter Six The meaning of: Jesus, Son of God
+Six The meaning of: Jesus, Son of God

 Misunderstanding about the reality of the station of Christ has caused great difficulties among Christians for over nineteen centuries.
 It has even caused grave separation among His followers.
 Christ’s station has been described as everything from that of a human reformer and teacher to that of the physical Son of God, even as that of God Himself.

 The very symbol used by the early Christians called attention to Christ’s exalted station.
-When the sign of the fish was secretly used to identify Christian believers to each other (approximately a.d.
-180), it was chosen, we are told, “because the Greek word for it [fish], i-ch-th-u-s, formed the initials of the phrase Iesous Christus theou uios soter—‘Jesus Christ, Son of God, Saviour’.”
+When the sign of the fish was secretly used to identify Christian believers to each other (approximately ad 180), it was chosen, we are told, “because the Greek word for it [fish], i-ch-th-u-s, formed the initials of the phrase Iesous Christus theou uios soter—‘Jesus Christ, Son of God, Saviour’.”
 (1)

 Christians now find it exceedingly difficult to believe in or to accept any new Messenger of God, because of their misunderstanding of the station of Christ.
 Although Jesus Himself clearly promised that One would come after him, and referred to His own return in over 250 separate New Testament passages, Christians still insist: